Fundamental Theories of Learning

 Social learning theory was proposed by Albert Bandura.
 During the 1960s, he performed the Bobo doll experiment and observed children's behavior after watching an adult violently treating a doll-like toy.
 He documented the children's reaction when the aggressive adult was punished, rewarded, or faced no outcomes after attacking the doll.

-Social Learning Theory has the following 4 elements:
+Social learning theory has the following 4 elements:

-In 1984, David Kolb put forward the Experiential learning theory.
-Though Kolb's influence came from other theorists such as Jean Piaget, Kurt Lewin, and John Dewey, he identified 4 stages of Experiential Learning Theory.
+In 1984, David Kolb put forward the experiential learning theory.
+Though Kolb's influence came from other theorists such as Jean Piaget, Kurt Lewin, and John Dewey, he identified 4 stages of experiential learning theory.

 An example of experiential learning is to grow a garden to learn about plants instead of watching educational videos about it.
+Outdoor learning provides rich opportunities for experiential approaches.

 Without an underlying theory of the learning process, educators would find it problematic to design effective classroom instruction.
 These theoretical arguments also have implications for digital learning materials and the design of multimedia learning.

 As well as affecting how we think about educational technology, these key figures in educational research can help us reframe how we think about pedagogy.
+Understanding differentiation strategies allows teachers to apply different theoretical approaches to meet diverse learning needs.

 Educators might create particular methods to apply these theories of learning in the classroom.
 For example, they may use educational video games to teach a specific topic.
 It is important that teachers have a well-rounded knowledge of these learning theories so that we can create purposeful classroom experiences.

 Understanding these theories can be developed through CPD, and it's always useful to revisit historical perspectives to help shape our own philosophies of education.
+Evidence-based teaching practices draw from multiple learning theories to create effective instruction.

 The following studies collectively illustrate the ongoing dialogue and debate among educational theorists and practitioners regarding the most effective frameworks for understanding and facilitating learning.
 They highlight the complexities of learning processes and the importance of integrating insights from different theoretical perspectives to enhance educational practices: